RetroAchievements/docs/docs/developer-docs/devquests.md

 An English release is considered a game released in English in US, Canada, UK, or AU.<br>1.
 All claims intended for this quest must follow normal procedure.
 :::

-1. All claims intended for this quest must follow normal procedure.
-2. They must be full sets.
+1. They must be full sets.
 Fodder for the Progression Only hub won't count.
-3. Sets intended for World Traveler do not stack with other quests based around developing new content.
-4. English translation patches will not disqualify a game from this quest.
+2. English translation patches will not disqualify a game from this quest.
-5. Hacks and homebrew do not count towards the quest.
+3. Hacks and homebrew do not count towards the quest.
 Unlicensed titles may count as long as they aren't blatant bootleg ports or hacks of another game.
 If you're unsure if a game is valid, ask!
-6. If a game was released in English on a system, but was ported to another system with no English version, half credit may be granted for the port on the system that has no English release.
+4. If a game was released in English on a system, but was ported to another system with no English version, half credit may be granted for the port on the system that has no English release.
-7. Games that only released in English on unsupported systems will receive full credit.
+5. Games that only released in English on unsupported systems will receive full credit.

 ### 009 [Launch Party!](https://retroachievements.org/game/15937)